dbrgn/fahrplan/README.rst

 License
 -------

 The code is licensed as GPLv3.
-See `LICENSE.md` for more details.
+See `LICENSE` file for more details.